68b32/CertWatch/README.md

 ## .certconf directories ##

-The `.certconf` directories contain two files which control the behavior of `CertWatch.sh`.
+The `.certconf` directories contain two files which control the behavior of `CertWatch`.
 A `.certconf` directory applies to all certificates within it's root directory and it's subdirectories until it is overwritten by another `.certconf` directory.

 That means that configurations in `/etc/certs/.certconf` would be overwritten by `/etc/certs/nginx/.certconf` but still apply to certificates in `/etc/certs/mail/postfix` if no `.certconf` directory exists within `/etc/certs/mail` or `/etc/certs/mail/postfix`.